Effectiveness for the Dual Ramsey Theorem

 \subsection{Effective Analysis}

-We consider the complexity of finding infinite homogeneous partitions for colorings $(\omega)^2 = R \cup \overline{R}$ when $R$ is a computable code for a set at a finite level of the Borel hierarchy.
+We consider the complexity of finding infinite homogeneous partitions for colorings $(\omega)^2 = R \cup \overline{R}$ as a function of the descriptive complexity of $R$ and/or $\overline{R}$.
 We begin by showing that if $R$ is a computable open set, there is a computable homogeneous partition.

 \begin{thm} Let $R$ be a computable code for an open set in $(\omega)^2$.
 There is a computable $p \in (\omega)^{\omega}$ such that $(p)^2 \subseteq R$ or $(p)^2 \subseteq \overline{R}$. \end{thm}